bormaxi8080/bormaxi8080/README.md

 In parallel with development and hiring in IT, I was involved in development of various communities, including non-core for IT, and met a lot of interesting and famous people: social activists, journalists, politically concerned citizens, HR, PR people, developers, security specialists, etc. At a certain point, this activity logically led me to become interested in OSINT.

-This is a rather non-standard path in a career, but the circumstances have developed.

 <hr>

 ### My Resume: